-Slavin (chairperson), Callery, Eperthener, R. Hess, O'Donnell, Pagen
+Slavin (chair), Buffington, Callery, R. Hess, O'Donnell, Pagen

-As a department within the College of Liberal Arts at California University of Pennsylvania the mission of the Department of Theatre and Dance is to build the students’ knowledge, skills and character via the classroom and high quality theatrical productions.
+As a department within the College of Liberal Arts at California University of Pennsylvania, the mission of the Department of Theatre and Dance is to build the students’ knowledge, skills and character through classroom instruction and high-quality theatrical productions.
 This prepares them for both entry-level employment and further study.
-The department services the cultural life of the University as it strives to be the best comprehensive public University in America while simultaneously feeding the cultural needs of greater southwestern Pennsylvania.
+The department also contributes to the cultural life of the University and serves as a cultural resource for the people of southwestern Pennsylvania.

-The Department of Theatre and Dance sponsors two play-producing groups with membership open to all students: University Players, which produces Mainstage Productions, and Mon Valley Dance Council, producing dance productions.
+The Department of Theatre and Dance sponsors two play-producing groups with membership open to all students: University Players, which produces Mainstage Productions, and Mon Valley Dance Council, which produces dance productions.
 These organizations, either individually or in combination, annually present six or more on-campus play, dance and musical productions.